FPtje/GLuaFixer/README.md

 `--indentation='something'` | For pretty-print: indents all pretty-printed code with the given string.
 Four spaces by default, should probably some amount of tabs or spaces.
 `--stdin` | Process stdin instead of specified file or directory when linting.
 `--analyse-globals` | Show global variables/functions that this file defines.
+`--test` | For debugging: test whether glualint works correctly on the given files and/or folders.
+Tries to parse with the two available parsers, then pretty prints and tries to parse the pretty printed result.
+It will show errors when it fails.

 # Configuring glualint
 `glualint` Allows some configuration.
 This is done through a file called `glualint.json` or `.glualint.json`. `glualint` looks for this file in three places (in order of priority)